 Classification of pneumonia

-The Primary Pneumonia ist pneumonia of a healthy lung with the Pathogens:
+The primary pneumonia is the pneumonia of a healthy lung with the pathogens:

 - Haemophilus influenzae

 The secondary pneumonia is pneumonia as a secondary infection or as a super propagated infection of the bronchi.
 The involved pathogens are:

 Classification of pneumonia according to the site of infection